GHeinzelmann/BAT.py/README.md

 # Acknowledgments

-Germano Heinzelmann thanks FAPESC and CNPq for the research grants, and Prof. Michael Gilson for the support on developing the code.
+Germano Heinzelmann thanks FAPESC and CNPq for the research grants, also Michael Gilson and David Huggins for the support on developing the code.

 # References